Do You Like To Be Beside the Seaside? - Summer 2In this section...

 The children are very excited to hear that we are going on a trip to the seaside.

-Do you like to be beside the seaside? we asked the question.
+We ask the question, 'do you like to be beside the seaside?'

-In this topic we are learning to know the difference between past and present events in our own lives and some reasons why people's lives were different in the past by learning about the seaside 'now' and 'then'.
+In our themed learning, we learn the difference between past and present events in our own lives and explore reasons why people's lives were different in the past by learning about the seaside 'now' and 'then'.
 We talk about similarities, differences and the changes from the past to the present.

-Know that the environment and living things are influenced by human activity and to describe some actions which people in their own community do that help to maintain the area they live in by learning how to look after our beaches.
+We learn that the environment and living things are influenced by human activity and to describe some actions which people in their own community do that help to maintain the area they live in by learning how to look after our environment.

 We listen to the story of 'Lucy and Tom at the Seaside' and talk about our own experiences of going to the seaside.